summernote/summernote/CONTRIBUTING.md

 # pull-requests

 ### If you would like to contribute code, please use this PR template(copy/paste into github PR)
+And please **DO NOT INCLUDE FILES IN DIST FOLDER**.
+They disturb merge processes.

 **go ahead and delete any lines that aren't relevant**